 A little further up the road, just below the church, the National School was located.
 As previously mentioned, my great-aunt Louisa attended this school in the 1870s and it is likely that she was one of the very first children to attend the new St Peter's School after it opened in 1874.

-This building was still in quite good shape when I was little, but over the years it gradually fell to rack and ruin and was eventually demolished in the 1960s or 70s.
+This building was still in quite good shape when I was little, but over the years it gradually fell to rack and ruin and was eventually demolished in about 1960.

 The tree of Grove Hill has always been a puzzle, both to me and everyone with whom I have spoken about it.
 I seem to remember at one time, it could have been late 1930s, there were two trees there.
 One was larger than the other and the one there now seems much smaller than originally.